isomerpages/moe-yishunsec/_the-yss-experience/DSA to Yishun Secondary.md

 <u><b>Stage 2</b></u><br>
 Applicants are required to come for an in- person interview and provide samples of student’s past work or performance or perform in front of a panel.

+#### Basketball

+* Student leadership opportunities
+* Participate in National School Games
+* Coaching junior players
+* Planning and organisation of intra and inter school programmes

+*From 2022, YSS will be offering Exercise and Sports Science as a GCE O-level subject.
+Students who have the aptitude for sports and have the necessary skills requisite may apply to take up this subject*

+**Selection Criteria:**
+* Demonstrate aptitude and passion in Basketball
+* Preferably have represented their primary schools in National/International events (e.g. National School Games, etc)
+* Student who is not in the primary school Basketball team is also

+**Selection Process:**

+<u><b>Stage 1 (Application)</b></u><br>
+Application will be conducted online.
+Do submit the child's application online through the DSA-Sec portal.

+<u><b>Stage 2</b></u><br>
+Applicants are required to come for an in- person interview and a skills assessment.

+<b>Basketball Skills Assessment</b><br>
+* Applicants may undergo a basketball skill assessment which includes evaluation on Ball handling